dsameendra/Downer/README.md

-# Downer — YT Downloader for macOS
+# Downer — Video Downloader for macOS

 **Downer** is a lightweight, native macOS app that lets you download your videos or audio from YT and more with just a few clicks.
 It lives in your **menubar** for quick access and also offers a full-featured main window.